pransil/simple_encoder_decoder/README.md

+# Two projects here.
+First the simple (because the full thing did not work)
 # Simple Neural Network: 10-in-1-out Mapping

 This project implements a simple neural network using scikit-learn that learns to map a 10-dimensional one-hot encoded input vector to a single output value representing the index of the '1' in the input.